permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 **ZTAuth\*** is designed to work with `eventual consistency`, supporting environments where connectivity is partial or network reliability is limited.
 Changes are packaged into versioned, immutable data structures and distributed asynchronously in incremental updates.

-Every resource action at the application boundary is verified against strict, identity-based security policies aligned with an authorization schema.
+Every resource action at the applicative boundary is verified against strict, identity-based security policies aligned with an authorization schema.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d17.webp"/>
 </div>

-The **application boundary** refers not only to APIs exposed to external consumers but also to interactions between machines or services within the application ecosystem.
+The **applicative boundary** refers not only to APIs exposed to external consumers but also to interactions between machines or services within the application ecosystem.
 These interactions can involve various protocols and technologies, including synchronous requests, asynchronous messaging, and event-driven architectures.
 By covering all these layers, **ZTAuth\*** ensures that security policies are enforced consistently across different communication methods.

-Today, the application boundary is no longer limited to traditional ingress APIs.
+Today, the applicative boundary is no longer limited to traditional ingress APIs.
 It also includes:

 - Event streaming,